What is epilepsy?

 How is epilepsy treated?

-Epilepsy is usually treated with epilepsy medicines.
-There’s a large range available.
-The right one for you will depend on your age, the types of seizure you have, and any other medical conditions you’re being treated for.
+The right epilepsy medicine for you will depend on your age, the types of seizure you have, and any other medicines you are taking.

-Some people have interactions between their epilepsy medicines and treatments for their other conditions.
-And some people seem sensitive to side-effects from different medicines.
-But, as long as the doctor who prescribes your epilepsy medicines knows about everything else you are taking, the risk of these things happening is small.
-You could always double check your prescriptions with a pharmacist.
+Some epilepsy medicines affect treatments for other conditions.
+If the doctor who prescribes your epilepsy medicines knows about everything else you are taking, the risk of this happening is small.
+Your pharmacist can double check your prescriptions and any side-effects for you too.

-Is it true that some epilepsy medicines can affect my bones?
+Is it true that epilepsy medicines can affect my bones?

 My memory is very poor.
 Is it because of my epilepsy?

 There are some driving regulations for when you have had seizures.
-These say that, once you have had a possible seizure, you need to stop driving and tell the DVLA or DVA.
+These say that, once you have had a possible seizure, you need to stop driving and tell the driving agency.
 It’s likely that you will be able to re-apply for your driving licence once you have been free of seizures for one year.

-Will I have to make changes at work?
+Will I have to make any changes at work?